Other documents issued by the Standards Commissioner

 Proposals for the regulation of lobbying

 This consultation paper sets out proposals for a new law to regulate lobbying and invites feedback from the public.
 After the consultation period closes, the Standards Commissioner will revise his proposals as necessary in the light of public comments and present them as formal recommendations to the government in terms of article 13(1)(f) of the Standards in Public Life Act.

 Date issued: 28 February 2020 | Language: English | Download document

 Statement by the Commissioner on government jobs for backbench MPs

-On 5 July 2019 the Standards Commissioner issued a report stating that it was fundamentally wrong for the government to engage backbench MPs as consultants, persons of trust or members of boards.
-On 11 November 2019 the Principal Permanent Secretary published a response arguing that there was nothing wrong with this practice.
+This statement follows a report issued on 5 July 2019 by the Commissioner stating that it was fundamentally wrong for the government to engage backbench MPs as consultants, persons of trust or members of boards, and a response published on 11 November 2019 by the Principal Permanent Secretary arguing that there was nothing wrong with this practice.
 In this statement the Commissioner explains why he disagrees with the Principal Permanent Secretary’s views.